oar-team/oar/modules/scheduler/black-maria/black-maria.rst

 Limitations:
 ------------
 * Caution it's a prototype and only developed for experimentation purpose

 Installation:
 -------------
+* Recette/makefile installation

 Running:
 --------